View Donna Wadle's Obituary on Ohio.com and share memories

 |

-(nee Martinez) Donna Marie Wadle (nee Martinez) age 72, passed away on April 19, 2020.
-She was born on July 6, 1947 in Cleveland, Ohio to parents, Ray and Lois (Seifert) Martinez.
-Donna is survived by her 3 loving children, Matthew (Brenda) Wadle, Paul (Wendy) Wadle, and Sara (Brett) Harrison; 6 beloved grandchildren, Collin, Colton, Savanna, Penelope, Rory, and Ian; siblings, Raymond, Drew, Duane, and Diane and many friends.
+) Donna Marie Wadle (nee Martinez), age 72, passed away on April 19, 2020.
+She was born on July 6, 1947 in Cleveland, Ohio to parents Ray and Lois (Seifert) Martinez.
+Donna is survived by her 3 loving children, Matthew (Brenda) Wadle, Paul (Wendy) Wadle, and Sara (Brett) Harrison; 6 beloved grandchildren, Collin, Colton, Savanna, Penelope, Rory, and Ian; siblings, Raymond, Drew, Duane, and Diane; and many friends.
 She was preceded in death by her beloved husband of 45 years, Richard Wadle and parents, Ray and Lois (Seifert) Martinez.
 A public memorial service for Donna will be held at a later date.
-To leave condolences for the family and for notification of future services, please visit waitefuneralhome.com.
+Please visit www.waitefuneralhome.com to leave condolences for the family and for notification of future services.